carlosdagos/blog/posts/2015-02-15-on-reversing-strings.markdown

 Tricky, tricky, tricky question.

 So... what _are_ we being asked here?
 I suppose that a regular interviewer would at the very least expect you to not return broken characters.
 Right?
 So let's rephrase the question a little bit, because the way that it's formulated is a bit tricky.
-Let's be honest: we *did* reverse the string, a per the definition of a `string` as "an array of bytes".
+Let's be honest: we *did* reverse the string, as per the definition of a `string` as "an array of bytes".
 If we reversed the array, then we reversed the string.
 But no, because it's returning broken stuff, so let's say the next thing:

 <div class="tip">
 "Write a function that given a string input will output a reversed version of glyphs"